Student Screener Summary Report

 Generate Report

-1. Navigate to the Reports tab then click Assessment in the menu options on the left.
+1. Navigate to the Reports tab, then click Assessment in the menu options on the left.

-4. Choose your Report Options:
+1. Choose your Report Options:

 • Choose to Summarize By Selected Students

-• Select subject (Mathematics or Reading)
+• Select subject (All Subjects, Mathematics, or Reading)

 • Additional options to include the SE Survey Results, K-2 Reading Dyslexia Indicators, and K-2 Math Dyscalculia Indicators.

-• Testing Windows
+• Select Testing Windows

-5. Review your selections and click create.
+1. Review your selections and click create.

 What to Look For